marcelarie/sass-instagram-clone/README.md

 - Some browser inspector functionalities are lost.

-## 6. What is a SASS Variable?
+## 6. What is a Sass Variable?
 Explain why are useful and explain with an example
-Like in JavaScript or other languages, SASS can make use of variables, where you can save colors, font stacks or any CSS value.
-SASS uses the 💲 sign to declare a variable.
+Like in JavaScript or other languages, Sass can make use of variables, where you can save colors, font stacks or any CSS value.
+Sass uses the 💲 sign to declare a variable.

 ```sass